-In April 2017, the System entered into an agreement with Trane Canada ULC for an energy retrofit project to increase energy efficiency, including infrastructure renewal at the Brantford site, with a guaranteed minimum level of energy savings of \$11,432,974 over an 11-year period.
+In April 2017, the System entered into an agreement with a third-party contractor for an energy retrofit project to increase energy efficiency, including infrastructure renewal at the Brantford site, with a guaranteed minimum level of energy savings of \$11,432,974 over an 11-year period.
 Under this agreement, the System has committed \$13,080,000 to be financed, through a tri-party agreement, over a 22-year term.
-In April 2017, the full funds available for the project were advanced by the lender, Manulife, and provided to an appointed Trustee to hold an investment account on behalf of the System for the project completion.
+In April 2017, the full funds available for the project were advanced by the lender, and provided to an appointed Trustee to hold an investment account on behalf of the System for the project completion.
 The Trustee releases payments from the investment account as work is completed by the third party energy project company subject to authorization by the System's management.
-The amount is financed with Manulife as noted below:
+The amount is financed with the lender as noted below:

-2018 \$ 2017 \$
+2019 \$ 2018 \$

-Capital loan payable, due June 2038, with variable prininterest instalments at 4.61% per annum

-Less: Current portion 13,414,632 530,404 -
+Capital loan payable, due June 2038, with variable principal and interest instalments at 4.61% per annum Less: Current portion 13,503,853 557,586 13,414,632 530,404

-12,884,228 -
+12,946,267 12,884,228